Clean Water Indian Set-Aside Emerging Contaminant Program

 - Project assessment monitoring: monitoring ECs for the purpose of field testing an innovative or alternative technology.

-- Potable and non-potable water reuse: water reuse/reclamation projects that might use advanced treatment (e.g., reverse osmosis, granulated activated carbon, or ion exchange) to remove PFAS or other ECs.
+- Potable and non-potable water reuse: water reuse or reclamation projects that might use advanced treatment (e.g., reverse osmosis, granulated activated carbon, or ion exchange) to remove PFAS or other ECs.

-- Wastewater treatment facilities: pilot/demonstration projects to evaluate the efficacy of a particular wastewater treatment technology for ECs.
+- Wastewater treatment facilities: pilot or demonstration projects to evaluate the efficacy of a particular wastewater treatment technology for ECs.

 - Biosolids: sampling of biosolids with ECs to assess type of treatment needed, or the design and construction of facilities for biosolids handling and disposal.